Transverse forces and glassy liquids in infinite dimensions: Conclusion and outlook

 \section{Conclusion and outlook}

 Working in the limit of a large number of space dimensions allows us to formulate a self-consistent dynamical mean-field theory for the nonequilibrium problem of a dense fluid submitted to both transverse and conservative forces.
 Unlike previous attempts with nonequilibrium systems~\cite{agoritsas2019out1,agoritsas2019out2}, where the only possible progress is of numerical nature (in the spirit of \cite{manacorda2020numerical}), here the stationary state is known from the start.
 This knowledge is instrumental in being able to derive some of the dynamical properties, especially regarding the formal expression of the memory kernel $M$ that appears throughout.
 This remarkable feature has thus been very helpful in pushing our understanding of the mechanisms by which transverse forces are able to accelerate the dynamics.
 For instance, the reason why transverse forces struggle to accelerate the dynamics in the glassy regime can be understood in terms of the picture of particles falling, and swirling, into a local potential well.
 Our results show that increasing the amplitude of the transverse forces will formally lead to increased acceleration, but beyond a given threshold, this acceleration is physically equivalent to a rescaling of the mobility (thus effectively changing the time units without affecting the underlying physics).
 At more moderate values, however, transverse forces open up new dynamical pathways that qualitatively change the nature of the dynamics.
+Our coupled mean-field equations, for which the stationary state is known, are perhaps the simplest instance of nonequilibrium dynamics for which numerical integration is feasible, in the footsteps of \cite{manacorda2020numerical}.
+This is certainly a direction we wish to explore.

 This work can also be seen as a first step towards exploring somewhat more involved acceleration methods such as lifting (this will change the exact definition of the cavity variable).
 It is not clear how the existence of odd transport in our transverse forces will translate in the presence of auxiliary lifting degrees of freedom, and what the interplay with acceleration will look like.